 Although some might disagree, we’re of the opinion that food is not the place for tartar control chemicals or any other non-nutritive substances.

-Judging by its ingredients alone, Nutro Hearty Stew dog food looks like an above-average canned product.
+Based on its ingredients alone, Nutro Hearty Stew Dog Food looks like an above-average canned product.

 As a group, the brand features an average protein content of 53% and a mean fat level of 21%.
 Together, these figures suggest a carbohydrate content of 18% for the overall product line.

 Above-average protein.
 Above-average fat.
 And below-average carbs when compared to other canned dog foods.

 When you consider the protein-boosting effect of the peas and dried peas, this looks like the profile of a canned product still containing a significant amount of meat.